FDSRashid/Semantic-Similarity-Arabic/README.md

 # Semantic-Similarity-Arabic
 This is a Class meant for specific functionality with Arabic Large Language Models.
-The class only uses three metric for Semantic Similarity: Cosine
+The class only uses three metrics for Semantic Similarity: Cosine
 Similarity , Euclidean Distance, and Jaccard Similarity (for now).
 It is only meant to be used with transformers that return PyTorch objects.
 I intend on updating this to work with TensorFlow objects as well.
 Pre-processing is done using the Camel-Tools library.